 Protect your website

 Your website is important to your business.
-Make sure you protect it, and your customer's data, from cyber attackers.
+Make sure you protect it, and safeguard your business information and customer data against online attacks.

-We regularly get reports of websites that have been compromised.
-Like many cyber security issues, just taking a few basic measures is the best way to keep your website safe.
+We regularly get reports of websites that have been compromised due to business owners skipping a few simple steps.
+As with many cyber security issues, taking some basic measures will keep your website a whole lot safer.

 Secure the data across your website